-Chronological No.

-File Reference No.

-NOTE:

-The words "from our Band Funds" "Capital" or "Revenue", whichever is the case, must appear in all resolutions requesting expenditure from Band Funds.

-WHEREAS:
+Cash free balance The council of the Dease Ruler First C otion Capital Account (\$): Pate of duty convened meeting (YYYYMMDD) Province or Territory Revenue Account(\$):

-A. The Kaska Dena hold Aboriginal rights, including title, to the lands, water and resources within the Kaska Dena Traditional Territory, as recognized and affirmed under section 35(1) of the Constitution Act, 1982;

-B. The Kaska Dena and the Government of British Columbia ("Province") are committed to a government-to-government relationship consistent with the vision of the New Relationship and principles of the Transformative Change Accord;

-C. The Kaska Dena and the Province are committed to working towards achieving reconciliation by supporting shared decision making between the Kaska Dena and the Province with respect to the lands, water and resources in those portions of the Kaska Dena Traditional Territory located within British Columbia;

-D. The Kaska Dena Council, on its own behalf and on behalf of the Daylu Dena Council, Dease River First Nation and Kwadacha First Nation, entered into a Strategic Engagement Agreement with the Province on March 27, 2015; and

-E. On April 1, 2018 the Kaska Dena Council and the Province renewed their commitment to enter into a renewed Strategic Engagement Agreement to continue to collaborate on a government-to-government basis to realize their shared vision,
+- A. The Kaska Dena hold Aboriginal rights, including title, to the lands, water and resources within the Kaska Dena Traditional Territory, as recognized and affirmed under section 35(1) of the Constitution Act, 1982; - B. The Kaska Dena and the Government of British Columbia ("Province") are committed to a government-to-government relationship consistent with the vision of the New Relationship and principles of the Transformative Change Accord; - C. The Kaska Dena and the Province are committed to working towards achieving reconciliation by supporting shared decision making between the Kaska Dena and the Province with respect to the lands, water and resources in those portions of the Kaska Dena Traditional Territory located within British Columbia; - D. The Kaska Dena Council, on its own behalf and on behalf of the Daylu Dena Council, Dease River First Nation and Kwadacha First Nation, entered into a Strategic Engagement Agreement with the Province on March 27, 2015; and - E. On April 1, 2018 the Kaska Dena Council and the Province renewed their commitment to enter into a renewed Strategic Engagement Agreement to continue to collaborate on a government-to-government basis to realize their shared vision,